1961C/Mobile-Arcade/README.md

 ### Physical Enclosure

 The enclosure was designed using Dassault Systems’ Solid Works.
-Each portion of the seven component design was fitted together in software before fabrication was attempted.
-The structure was created with 3/32in clear acrylic sheets.
+Each portion of the seven component design was fitted together in software to ensure accurate dimensioning.
+The enclosure was then fabricated using 3/32" clear acrylic sheets, laser-cut at the Invention Studio.

 ![CAD design](assets/ArcadeCAD.png)

-The overall shape of the enclosure resembles that of a standard arcade cabinet, however there are a few notable exceptions.
-The design is much simpler than standard cabinets, reducing the number of distinct components that need to be fabricated for the system to fit together.
-Additionally, the cabinet incorporates mounting holes specifically designed to accommodate geared drive motors.
-Two motors can be fixed near the front of the cabinet, while a rounded skid drags at the rear.
-This produces a "tank drive" configuration which allows the enclosure to maneuver deftly around its environment.
+The overall shape of the enclosure resembles that of a standard arcade cabinet, with a few notable exceptions.
+The design is much simpler than standard cabinets, reducing the number of distinct components that need to be fabricated.
+Additionally, the cabinet incorporates mounting holes near the front specifically designed to accommodate geared drive motors.
+Along with the rear-mounted skid, this produces a "tank drive" configuration which allows the enclosure to maneuver deftly around its environment.